urbanairship/drive.js/IMPLEMENTATION.md

 endpoints.
 However relying on the url to do so means that drive cannot support absolute url paths at all, even when it can match them.

-# `new require(lib/node_env)(hostname).connect()`
-  1. this sets up a subprocess via `child_process.fork('lib/node_subprocess')`
-  2. sets up message passing via `process.send` and `process.on('message', handler)`
-  3. when this process gets a `message`, it:
-    1. makes an http GET against message.url
-    2. When the response comes back, set body of the DOM to the request body.
-       (although because of the way jsdom's api works, this could also be a url of a website anywhere on the internet.
-It's up to the server to supply it.)
-    3. This html contains script tags which cause the bundle to be loaded and the test to be run.

 # DRIVER